 Virus filtration is a simple, effective, and efficient method of maintaining both non-enveloped and enveloped virus particles on the pores or layers of a polymeric membrane.
 It has a wide range of applications in continuous biological drug manufacturing, and it's becoming more popular for use in monoclonal antibodies as it allows for smaller facility footprints.
 Because it has no effect on product quality, it is regarded to be an excellent strategy for manufacturing and increasing the safety of biologics such as vaccines, cell lines, and therapeutic recombinant proteins.
 This approach also removes blood-borne pathogens from plasma-derived products.

 The global COVID-19 pandemic has fueled demand for viral filtering equipment, as well as kits and reagents, which are in high demand since the start of the COVID-19 vaccine manufacturing.
-Virus filtration is gaining traction as a critical step in the development of stem cell products, vaccines, and other biologicals.
-CROs and pharmaceutical firms are anticipated to increase their investments in filters and filtration systems, indicating a positive future for the sector.
+Virus filtration is gaining traction as a critical step in the development of stem cell products, vaccines, and other biological.
+CRO's and pharmaceutical firms are anticipated to increase their investments in filters and filtration systems, indicating a positive future for the sector.
 The market for viral filtering technologies is expected to continue to expand in the next years, prompting biotechnology businesses to engage in R&D. Several businesses are expected to invest in technology developments in order to decrease risk, increase flexibility, and save money.
 The COVID-19 pandemic has accelerated the trend, with manufacturers increasing manufacturing to meet worldwide demand.

 Increasing rate of biological drug development is primarily fueling the market growth.